szepeviktor/wordpress-autoloaded/README.md

 # WordPress Autoloaded

-This is a boilerplate to start a fast WordPress website without unconditional class loading using [Composer](https://packagist.org/packages/szepeviktor/wordpress-autoloaded).
+A boilerplate to start a fast WordPress website without unconditional class loading using Composer autoloader.

 Core is downloaded from the [official ZIP](https://wordpress.org/download/releases/) and unconditional class loading is commented out.

+:bulb: Please also see [szepeviktor/composer-managed-wordpress](https://github.com/szepeviktor/composer-managed-wordpress)

 ### Usage